dmlaurel/BLIMPSLAM/README.md

 * DBoW2 and g2o (Included in Thirdparty folder of ORB)

 ## EKF Sensor Fusion
 The EkfSensorFusion Class is built to merge IMU and ORB_SLAM2 pose information to obtain a position estimate of the drone, in which Extended Kalman Filter (EKF) is used.

+`EkfSensorFusion.h` and `EkfSensorFusion.cpp` include all the class information needed to perfrom sensor fusion of IMU and ORB_SLAM2.
+Call function `apply_sensorFusion(double time, VectorXf imu_meas, VectorXf cam_meas)` or call functions `prediction( )`, `correction_imu(double time, VectorXf imu_meas)`, `correction_cam(VectorXf cam_meas)` seperately to achieve EKF Sensor Fusion.

 ### Prerequisites for EkfSensorFusion Class